-Camilla is Senior Research Associate on BRACED projects in Burkina Faso and Ethiopia.
+Dr Camilla Audia is a Senior Research Associate on the BRACED projects in Burkina Faso and Ethiopia.

-She is in charge of developing a conceptual framework for the study and leading data collection and analysis.
+She is in charge of developing a conceptual framework for the study and leads on data collection and analysis.
 She is based in London with frequent travel to the projects locations in Burkina Faso and Ethiopia.

-She is finishing her PhD on "Land and household resource management for better livelihoods: evidence from rural Burkina Faso" at the School of Oriental and African Studies (SOAS), London.
-She also has a MA in History and International Relations from Roma Tre University, Rome and is a member of LISE research center (Italian Lab for Economic History).
+She is finishing her PhD on 'Land and household resource management for better livelihoods: evidence from rural Burkina Faso' at the School of Oriental and African Studies (SOAS), London.
+She also has a MA in History and International Relations from Roma Tre University, Rome and is a member of Italian Lab for Economic History (LISE).

-She previously worked with FAO and other NGOs in Burkina Faso and has extensive knowledge of the region.
+She previously worked with the Food and Agriculture Organization (FAO) and other non-governmental organisations in Burkina Faso, where she has extensive knowledge of the region.

 She is trilingual in Italian, French and English and has considerable experience in fieldwork research and in-depth qualitative studies in West Africa.

 - Building resilience to climate change and disaster risk reduction systems

 - Rural livelihoods, local governance, institutions and development